achievements-app/psn-api/website/docs/authentication/authenticating-manually.md

 Once you have an access token, you can retrieve data from the PSN API.

-Eventually your access token will expire.
-You can get a new access token by using the refresh token (_TODO: how?_).
+Access tokens are short-lived and yours will expire after only a few hours.
+When this happens, it's best practice to get a new access token [by using your refresh token](/authentication/using-your-refresh-token).

 ## Get started